eventbrite/javascript/react/README.md

 There are two ways of maintaining data in a React component: props and state.

-The props are used by a component's parent to configure the component and are immutable within the component.
+**Props** are used by a component's parent to configure the component and are immutable within the component.

-The component's state is internal to the component so that it can maintain data that will change over time.
-Whenever the state changes (via `setState`), the component will re-render.
+**State** is internal to the component so that it can maintain data that will change over time.
+Whenever the state changes (via [`setState`](https://facebook.github.io/react/docs/component-api.html#setstate)), the component will re-render.
 A component's state should not be manipulated outside of it.

 ### Initializing